AIBTC Working Group

 Resolution

-Ensure the message contains at least one character
+Ensure the message string contains at least one character.

 Security Considerations

-• Message Attribution: All messages are cryptographically tied to their sender
+• Message Attribution: All messages are tied to their tx-sender and contract-caller.

-• Input Validation: Messages are validated to ensure they're not empty
+• Input Validation: Messages are validated to ensure they are not empty.

-• Size Limits: The 1MB size limit prevents abuse while allowing substantial content
+• Size Limits: The 10,000 character limit prevents excessive blockchain data usage while allowing for meaningful messages.

-• Immutability: Once sent, messages cannot be edited or deleted
+• Immutability: Once emitted, print events (and thus messages) cannot be edited or deleted.

 Related Contracts